permafrost-dev/stackup/README.md

 The `hosts` section of `domains` allows the configuration of headers to send with requests to specific hosts.
 Hostnames may be fully-qualified hostnames, or may contain wildcards.
 For example, `*.githubusercontent.com` will match `raw.githubusercontent.com` and `gist.githubusercontent.com`.
-If the `gateway` field is set to `allow`, the hostname will be added to the list of allowed domains automatically.
+If the `gateway` field is set to `allow`, the hostname will be added to the list of allowed domains automatically, and defaults to `true`.

 > The domain allow list is applied to all url access, including when `StackUp` checks to see if it is running the latest version,
 > or when sending anonymous opt-in analytics.